 Formatting a USB drive in Ubuntu using Terminal commands is much easier as formatting it in Windows systems.
 But few of Ubuntu users are not much familiar with terminal commands.
 This tutorial will help Ubuntu (Linux) users with the simple steps of USB Flash drive formatting.

 Insert USB drive into your system and identify your USB drive correctly.
-This is only step where you need to take care, because your may format wrong disk if not correctly identify your disk.
+This is the step you need to take care, because you may format the wrong disk if not correctly identify your disk.

-When we attach any USB drive in Ubuntu system, it automatically mounted and we can not format ant disk on Linux systems which is already mounted.
-So first un-mount this USB drive using following command.
+Whenever we attach a USB drive in Ubuntu, it automatically mounted to the system.
+We can not format any disk on Linux systems which are already mounted.
+So first un-mount this USB drive using the following command.

 Now use one of the following commands as per file system you want.
 To format a USB drive, most of the users prefer VFAT and NTFS file systems because they can be easily used on Windows operating system.